 - An additional $1.1 million for the public and private schools within the county for additional COVID-related expenses anticipated to occur prior to year-end.
 The use of those funds would be managed by the local governing board.

-- About $300,000 for mental health services to be offered by the Elizabeth Layton Center.
-This includes grants to underwrite service for clients who need assistance.
+- About $300,000 for behavioral health services to be offered by the Elizabeth Layton Center.
+This includes grants to underwrite service for clients who need assistance with COVID-related concerns.
 This may involve direct assistance for services or underwriting costs not covered by their insurance.
-The program will also partner with the school districts to provide additional support staff at their locations.
+The program will also partner with the school districts by co-locating additional support staff at their locations.
+Similar services will be made available to the general public via locations shared with Olathe Health System's local health care clinics.
 All services will be available in person and via remote access.

 - About $1.8 million in direct assistance to local residents who need of assistance related to childcare, food, rent, utilities and adult education expenses.
 These programs will be managed in partnership with ECKAN.
 The agency is working with other partners to finalize their distribution strategy.
 It is anticipated that their portal will be open by Oct.
 1.

 - About $100,000 for direct business grants.
 The administration of these dollars will be handled by the county’s economic development office.
 A program will likely be released in October once the existing Community Development Block Grant and state programs have been finalized.
 This will allow the award process to be streamlined with those efforts.

 - About $120,000 to the cities to assist with ongoing expenses.